core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported:

+Insert a step between step 2 and step 3:

+A. If the request was a registration and the response has a Partial IV, verify for replay as specified in {{replay-notifications}}.

 Replace step 6 of {{ver-res}} with:

-A. If Inner Observe is present then:
+B. If Inner Observe is present then:

 *  If the request was not an Observe registration, then go to 9.